 If you shoot a video with a single colored background (often green or blue), iMovie allows you to make that color transparent.
 You can replace the background with any other video clip, graphic or still image as you like.
 That is the green screen effect in iMovie.

 With iMovie green screen effect, it's easy to superimpose anything into any shot.
 For example, you can transport yourself to anywhere you like, or appear in your favorite movies.
 That's interesting, right?
-How to use green screen effect in iMovie?
-Many people may be bothered by it.
+How to do green screen in iMovie?
 Now follow the steps to apply green screen effect in iMovie and you will find adding iMovie green screen effect is just a piece of cake.

-From File > Import > Movies to load videos to iMovie from your Mac.
+From File > Import > Movies to load the green screen and background videos to iMovie from your Mac.
 Please make sure your videos are supported by iMovie.
-If not, iMovie will not allow you to edit the videos in it and you need a Video Converter for Mac to convert the videos to iMovie MP4 so that you can load them to iMovie for editing.
+If not, iMovie will not allow you to edit the videos in it, and you need a Video Converter for Mac to convert the videos to iMovie MP4 so that you can load them to iMovie for editing.
 Drag videos from the Event browser to the Project Library.
-Or you can use Wondershare Filmora (originally Wondershare Video Editor) for Mac to edit video files directly without any conversion, which supports almost all kinds of input and output video formats.
-Try the free version below
+Or you can use Wondershare Filmora for Mac to edit video files directly without any conversion, which supports almost all kinds of input and output video formats.

 Step 3.
-Apply green screen effect in iMovie
+Apply the green screen effect in iMovie

-In order do green screen video, Wondershare Video Editor for Mac is born at the right time.
-It is a easy-to-use video editor with which you complete chroma key process easily.
+In order to do a green screen video, Wondershare Filmora for Mac is born at the right time.
+It is an easy-to-use video editor with which you complete the chroma key process easily.
 And all your ordinary video clips will shine brightly again under this magic program.
 Sounds interesting?
-Don't be hesitated, follow the below simple tutorial to experience it:
+Don't be hesitated, download it for free now and follow the below simple tutorial to experience it:

 Step 1.
 Import media files to the program